Goals of AcademiaNet

-Women continue to be seriously underrepresented in leadership positions in academia and the sciences.
-Only 21% of the professorships with the highest endowments are held by women throughout the EU; in some countries, for instance in Germany, the proportion is even smaller (18%).
-The numbers are similar for important committees and commissions that decide on research awards, professor appointments and research funding.
-Nowadays, there is a consensus in politics and academia that the small number of women in leadership positions represents an untapped potential.
-There is a lack of appropriate tools, though, for quickly finding women academics who are suitable and very good.
+Women are still seriously under-represented in leading positions in the academic and scientific fields.
+Only 21% of the highest paid professorships in the EU are held by women; in some countries the proportion is even lower.
+The figures are similarly high for key committees and commissions that decide on research awards, the appointment of professors and research funding.
+There is now a consensus in politics and science that the under-representation of women in academic leadership positions represents an untapped potential.
+However, there is a lack of tools to help decision-makers find proven female experts.

 No More Excuses!

 In the last years, our database has grown considerably: now you will find the profiles of more than 2,900 excellent female researchers from all parts of Europe, and beyond.
 In 2014, the Robert Bosch Stiftung (foundation) published the brochure "No more excuses!", meaning that there are no more excuses not to invite female keynote speakers to a conference, for instance, because nobody can claim "I didn't know there were female researchers in this field" anymore.
 Please download this latest brochure here and read more about female experts in Europe, and about AcademiaNet.